pognetwork/specification/specification/protocol/consensus/delegates.md

 ## What are Delegates

-Delegate accounts are active accounts on the network that vote on the legitamacy of a new block.
+Delegate accounts are active accounts on the network that vote on the legitimacy of a new block.
 Over time, an account builds up [importance](dpoi.md) which represents the amount of say someone has for making important network decisions.
-This trust can also be transfered to other accounts by `delegate` your voting power and enables the creation of a democratic system where a group of delegates are democratically ellected.
-This ellection runs constantly, so bad behavior can be instantly repremended by the greater network.
-This is essentially the parlament of pog.network, where the top 128 delegates of the community decide the fate of the network and contibute to it's security and stability.
+This trust can also be transferred to other accounts by `delegate` your voting power and enables the creation of a democratic system where a group of delegates are democratically elected.
+This election runs constantly, so bad behavior can be instantly reprimanded by the greater network.
+This is essentially the parliament of pog.network, where the top 128 delegates of the community decide the fate of the network and contribute to it's security and stability.

 <!-- prettier-ignore -->
 !!! note "Delegates Name"